Taylor Swift Builds Huge Wall Around Her Historic Beverly Hills Mansion

 TMZ reported that before the “Reputation” singer was allowed to proceed with her landscape improvements, a special meeting had to be called to grant permission because her home was designated a historic landmark.
 In April 2017, the Beverly Hills City Council approved the singer’s request to designate her mansion, which she purchased in 2015 for $25 million, as a historic city landmark.

-ABC News revealed that the 11,000 square foot home, built in 1934, is known as the Samuel Goldwyn Estate because it was owned by famed Hollywood producer Samuel Goldwyn, the co-founder of the studio which eventually became MGM.
+ABC News revealed that the 11,000-square-foot home, built in 1934, is known as the Samuel Goldwyn Estate because it was owned by famed Hollywood producer Samuel Goldwyn, the co-founder of the studio which eventually became MGM.
 The home sits just behind the legendary Beverly Hills Hotel.

 ABC continued in their report that the home was marked for preservation because it “possesses a high artistic or aesthetic value and embodies the distinctive characteristics of an architectural style… type… or period.”